allenai/specter/README.md

 3 - Embed papers or documents using SPECTER

-**Errata for paper**: In the paper we mentioned that we take the representation corresponding to the `[CLS]` token as the aggregate representation of the sequence.
-However, in the AllenNLP v0.9 implementation of BERT embedder, each token representation is a [scalar mix](https://github.com/allenai/allennlp/blob/542ce5d9137840e8197ef5781cd12f02f1c86f79/allennlp/modules/scalar_mix.py#L10) of all layer representations.
-To get aggregate representation of the input in a single vector, average pooling is used.
-Therefore, the original SPECTER model uses scalar mixing of layers and average pooling to embed a given document as opposed to taking the final layer represenation of the `[CLS]` token.
-The Huggingface model above uses final layer represnation of `[CLS]`.
-In paractice this doesn't impact the results and both models perform comparably.

 Specter requires two main files as input to embed the document.
 A text file with ids of the documents you want to embed and a json metadata file consisting of the title and abstract information.
 Sample files are provided in the `data/` directory to get you started.
 Input data format is according to: